- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

 This matter arises from Defendants’ misrepresentations regarding revenue growth within Oracle’s cloud segment and the drivers of that growth.
 Throughout the Class Period, Defendants falsely attributed the Company’s revenue growth in its cloud segment to a variety of factors and initiatives, including, among other things, Oracle’s “unprecedented level of automation and cost savings,” as well as the Company being “customer-focused” and “intimate partners with our customer.”

 This history presented by the Fireman’s Fund is accurate.
-On the twin claims of automation and cost savings, we covered in the article, How Real is Oracle’s Automated Database.
+We covered the twin claims of automation and cost savings in the article, How Real is Oracle’s Automated Database.

-that Oracle has been increasingly making false claims around automation.
+This matter arises from Defendants’ misrepresentations regarding revenue growth within Oracle’s cloud segment and its drivers.
+Throughout the Class Period, Defendants falsely attributed the Company’s revenue growth in its cloud segment to a variety of factors and initiatives, including, among other things, Oracle’s “unprecedented level of automation and cost savings,” as well as the Company being “customer-focused” and “intimate partners with our customer.”That Oracle has been increasingly making false claims around automation.
 These claims seem to be part of a coordinated marketing strategy to claim that unrelated Oracle products are now magically automated.
-As for cost savings, Oracle’s cloud is not known for cost savings, and internally Oracle has proposed that cloud margins will be 80%.
-Oracle has not historically focused on reducing costs of customer, but is known for constantly increasing prices.
+As for cost savings, Oracle’s Cloud is not known for cost savings, and internally Oracle has proposed that cloud margins by 80%.
+Oracle has not historically focused on reducing the customer’s costs but is known for constantly increasing prices.
 Therefore Oracle’s cost claims ring hollow.

 “In truth, Oracle drove sales of cloud products using threats and extortive tactics.
 The use of such tactics concealed the lack of real demand for Oracle’s cloud services, making the growth unsustainable (and ultimately driving away customers).
 Among other things, the Company threatened current customers with “audits” of their use of the Company’s non-cloud software licenses unless the customers agreed to shift their business to Oracle cloud programs.”